GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 Also, since our data is textual, we will use the well-known word embeddings to encode the textual information.
 So the LSTM input and hidden state dimensions will be of the same size.
 This size corresponds to the word embeddings dimension, which in our case will be the `French pre trained <https://fasttext.cc/docs/en/crawl-vectors.html>`_ fastText embeddings of dimension 300.

 ..
-Note:: See `this <https://discuss.pytorch.org/t/could-someone-explain-batch-first-true-in-lstm/15402>`_ for the explanation why we use the ``batch_first`` argument.
+Note:: See this `discussion <https://discuss.pytorch.org/t/could-someone-explain-batch-first-true-in-lstm/15402>`_ for the explanation why we use the ``batch_first`` argument.

 .. code-block:: python